1. Introduction

 20. Schembri – 481

-1. The number of people of Maltese origin living in Canada is estimated at about 30,000 (1996 Canadian Census).
-The first documented Maltese to arrive in Canada was Louis Shickluna (Scicluna), ‘native of Malta’, who in 1838 came to St Catherine’s Ontario and established a large and prominent shipyard on the Welland Canal.
+1. The number of people of Maltese origin living in Canada is estimated at about 30,000 (Canadian Census of 1996).
+The first recorded Maltese to arrive in Canada was Louis Shickluna (Scicluna), "native of Malta", who in 1838 came to Ontario, to St Catherine and established a large and important shipyard on the Welland Canal.
 Cf. R.S.
-Cumbo, ‘Present Situation of Maltese in Canada’, in Proceedings and Report, p.
-35. According to statistics compiled by J.C.
-Lane, the number of Maltese who describe themselves as being of Maltese descent in the United States is 30,292; however, most of them (around 70%) were born in America to Maltese parents.
-Cf. J. Cassar, ‘L-Emigranti Maltin u r-Reliġjon -- Stati Uniti’, in Proceedings and Report (2000), p.
+CUMBO, "Current Situation of the Maltese in Canada", in Proceedings and Report, p.
+35. According to statistics compiled by JC Lane, the number of Maltese who describe themselves as of Maltese origin in the United States is 30,292; however, most of them (about 70%) were born in America to Maltese parents.
+Cf. J. CASSAR, 'L-Emigranti Maltin u r-Reliġjon - Stati Uniti', in Proceedings and Report (2000), p.
 466.

 2. L.E.
 Attard, 'Maltese Migration: A Historical Perspective', in Proceedings and Report (2000), p.
 7.